INN/Google-Analytics-Popular-Posts/docs/index.md

-# Analytic Bridge
+# Google Analytics Popular Posts

-<big>Metrics plugin for WordPress</big>
+## Metrics plugin for WordPress

 ---

-The WordPress Analytic Bridge is an experiment of the [Institute for Nonprofit News](http://inn.org).
+Google Analytics Popular Posts is a WordPress plugin from the [Institute for Nonprofit News](http://inn.org).
 Its goal is to make Google Analytics easily querable from the WordPress enviornment aiding in post aggregation, article metrics and better editorial understanding.

 **This plugin is under active development.** Updating to new versions might require reactivating to rebuild database tables, as there is currently no upgrading framework.